2025: The Year of the Wood Snake from a Feng Shui Perspective and Top Feng Shui Tips

 Predictions and Influences

 • Economic Outlook: Gradual and steady financial growth is expected, with a focus on long-term planning.
+Don’t get entangled in political and financial dramas – they can drain your energy unnecessary.

 • Personal Development: Opportunities for learning, self-improvement, and spiritual growth are highlighted.